letsencrypt/website/content/en/docs/rate-limits.md

 can use that environment to debug connectivity problems.
 Exceeding the Failed Validations limit is reported with the error message `too many failed authorizations recently`.

-The "new-reg", "new-authz", and "new-cert" endpoints on the v1 API and the "new-nonce", "new-account", "new-order", and "revoke-cert" endpoints on the v2 API have an <a id="overall-requests"></a>**Overall
+The "new-nonce", "new-account", "new-order", and "revoke-cert" endpoints on the API have an <a id="overall-requests"></a>**Overall
 Requests** limit of 20 per second.
 The "/directory" endpoint and the "/acme" directory & subdirectories have an Overall Requests limit of 40 requests per second.